zilamotta/zilamotta/README.md

 ## 🌟 About Me

-I'm dedicated to connecting people worldwide through innovative marketing strategies and compelling storytelling.
-As a Social Media Specialist and Growth Marketer, I create engaging content that resonates across platforms, leveraging data analysis, SEO best practices, and content creation.
-I also have a strong focus on working with technology companies and developer communities globally, bridging the gap between tech and its users.
+As a Senior Content Strategist, Front End Developer, and Technical SEO expert, I build user-focused digital products.
+I combine clear technical writing, efficient code, and search optimization to create websites that work well and explain complex ideas simply.
+My goal is to make tech easier to understand and use for developers and users alike.

 ## 🔧 Skills & Tools